-Give credit for answers that link aspects of language and structure with what he notices on his journey, supported by close and relevant reference to the text.
+Give credit for answers that link aspects of language and structure with how they are used to present the old battlefield, supported by close reference to the text.

 Give credit for accurate use of relevant terminology integrated into responses, which shows a precise understanding of features and their effect in this text.

 Candidates must refer to the use of language and structure in their response.
-A response which does not achieve a reasonable balance between references to language and to structure cannot achieve the higher levels, as indicated in the level descriptors.
+An imbalanced response which does not achieve a reasonable balance between references to language and to structure cannot achieve the higher levels.